In this article, we will look at the best dog walking holidays in the UK.

 South West Coast Path

 The South West Coast Path is perhaps the country’s ultimate challenge for keen hikers and is the perfect destination for walking holidays with dogs.
-The 630-miles of walking trails around the coastline of England’s southwest peninsula offers some spectacular scenery.
+The 630-miles of walking trails around the coastline of England’s southwest peninsula offers loads of walking trips with some spectacular scenery.
 We are not expecting you and your pup to tackle the whole journey; there are tons of dog-friendly holiday cabins, Pubs with accommodation and Hotels for hounds along the way.

-Check out the Carlton Hotel in Ilfracombe, where dogs can stay for only £5.00 per night or the Bay View Inn in Bude with its stunning views.
+Check out the Carlton Hotel in Ilfracombe, Devon where dogs can stay for only £5.00 per night or the Bay View Inn in Bude with its stunning views.
+A great place for a family and guests, the south west is a must.
+Just bear in mind, dog friendly hotels with rooms and bookings go quick due to how popular it is, so our advice, book early!

 The Dartmoor Way

-The Dartmoor Way is a 108 mile-long circular walking route that winds its way around the Dartmoor National Park, with its varying landscape, picture-postcard villages and bustling market towns
+The Dartmoor Way is a 108 mile-long circular walking route that winds its way around the Dartmoor National Park, with its varying landscape, picture-postcard villages and bustling market towns.
+You can have your dog on or off lead.

 The Dartmoor Way offers many possibilities for a break with your pup, from a day trip and dog-friendly weekends away to a full 1 or 2 week holiday.
 The area is jam-packed with places to eat, drink and spend the night, such as the impressive Bedford Hotel in Tavistock or the Moorland Hotel in Wooter.
 Alternatively, you can find lots of dog-friendly cabins or holiday homes.